yandex-cloud/docs/en/managed-sqlserver/operations/cluster-delete.md

 ---
-title: "Deleting SQL Server clusters"
+title: "Deleting an {{ MS }}  cluster"
-description: "After deleting a SQL Server database cluster, its backups are preserved and can be used for recovery within 7 days.
-To restore a deleted cluster from a backup, you will need its ID, so save the cluster ID in a safe place before deleting."
+description: "After you delete an {{ MS }} database cluster, its backups are kept for 7 days for recovery purposes.
+To restore a deleted cluster from its backup, you'll need its ID, so please store the cluster ID safely before deleting the cluster."
 ---

 # Deleting clusters